GoogleCloudPlatform/healthcare/utilities/consume/dataflow_fhirstore_bq_consume/README.md

 ## How to run

-Below mentioned python command shows an example of triggering a dataflow streaming job with pre-defined parameters and values set an example
+Below, the mentioned python command shows an example of triggering a dataflow streaming job with pre-defined parameters and values set an example
 ```
 python3 -m main \
     --runner DataflowRunner \